 Designing predictive search in a Data List

-With Justinmind, you can include real-time predictive search in your prototypes.
+With Justinmind, you can include a live, real-time predictive search in your prototypes.
 In this tutorial, learn how to trigger a search in a Data List each time the user types a letter in the search box.

 To design predictive search in your Data List, follow these steps: